You will study two core modules:

 This module concentrates on the origins, history and development of Evangelicalism in different parts of the world.
 There is a particular emphasis on the theological and historical precedents to Pentecostalism in late 19th- and early 20th- century Evangelicalism and the significance of Pentecostalism to global Christianity.

-You will also choose your optional modules from a range which typically includes:
+MA and Diploma students will also choose four optional modules, while Certificate students will choose one optional module.
+You will choose from a range which typically includes:

 Pentecostal/Charismatic Theology in Context